wbrowar/craft-little-layout/README.md

 <div class="col-start-{{ element.fieldHandle.gridColumnStart }} col-span-{{ element.fieldHandle.gridColumnSpan }} row-start-{{ element.fieldHandle.gridRowStart }} row-span-{{ element.fieldHandle.gridRowSpan }}"></div>
 ```

-While that could work, if you use Tailwind’s PurgeCSS feature, you may prefer to preserve full class names using logic and a lookup table:
+If your Twig template files are included in your Tailwind confguration’s `content` patterns, you may prefer to preserve full class names using logic and a lookup table:

 ```twig
 {% set columnStartClasses = {